AnshulSood11/Loghouse/README.md

 There are many algorithms in distributed systems to solve this most popular being Paxos and Raft.
 Raft is used in this project and utilizes [this](https://github.com/hashicorp/raft) awesome implementation by Hashicorp.
-This piece of code sits in [distributed_log.go](internal/log/distributed_log.go) where we setup Raft.
-Raft library uses a FSM interface to execute the business logic of our service as well as the snapshotting and Restoring logic.
+This piece of code sits in [distributed_log.go](internal/log/distributed_log.go) where we set up Raft.
+Raft library uses a FSM interface to execute the business logic of Loghouse as well as the Snapshotting and Restoring logic.
 This FSM is implemented in [fsm.go](internal/log/fsm.go)

+Membership and distributed_log are stitched together in [agent.go](internal/agent/agent.go).
+Agent is the starting point of the service and will set up everything - distributed log, grpc server, membership handling and authorization.

+### Encryption, Authentication and Authorization

+Client-server connection is authenticated using mTLS.
+To generate the certificates execute ``make gencert``.
+This uses [cfssl](https://github.com/cloudflare/cfssl) to generate client and server self-signed certificates from the config files present in [resources](resources).
+These are then used to authenticate and encrypt gRPC and Raft connections.
+RSA-2048 is used for encryption on both client and server.

+Authorization is implemented using ACLs.
+[Casbin](https://github.com/casbin/casbin) is used to provide the ACL functionality.
+In [authorizer.go](internal/auth/authorizer.go) we set up Casbin to enforce the policies defined in [policy.csv](resources/policy.csv) as per the model: [model.conf](resources/model.conf).
+Authorization takes place during Produce/Consume RPCs in [server.go](internal/server/server.go).